metason/ARlog/README.md

 # ARlog
-ARlog: Post-hoc Inspection of Mobile AR Applications using ARKit
+Post-hoc Inspection of Mobile AR Applications using ARKit